CONTENTS

 highlighting.

-reduction there.
-So in terms of the whole numbers and where we are to date,
+So in terms of the whole numbers and where we are to date, we’ll continue that

 Noor Burki: — Okay thank you for your response, Minister and